Latupho/InMobile-Powershell-Module/README.md

 This is an unofficial client for [inMobile](https://inmobile.dk) API.
 It's build as a Powershell Module, that can interact with the InMobile API.

 Version: 0.0.0.1
-This is written so it supports [Microsoft Powershell Core](https://github.com/PowerShell/PowerShell).
+<br>This is written so it supports [Microsoft Powershell Core](https://github.com/PowerShell/PowerShell).

 ## ToDo